Updated: 28 Feb 2025

 The unadjusted will be ignored when other values are specified.

-Below is a sample code to retrieve Daily historical pricing for the RIC defined in the ricName variable, and I will set the start date from 2013 to nowaday.
+Below is a sample code to retrieve Daily historical pricing for the RIC defined in ricName variable, and I will set the start date from 2020 to nowaday.
 You need to set the interval to rdp.Intervals.DAILY to get intraday data.
-We will display the column's name with the heads and tails of the dataframe to review the data.
+We will display the columns name with the heads and tails of the dataframe to review the data.

 import pandas as pd